 NTEN is pleased to introduce the 2019 Digital Inclusion Fellows.
-These nine emerging leaders of the fifth cohort are joining the Fellowship to hone their skills and develop new and enhanced digital literacy programs for adults.
+These nine emerging leaders of the fifth cohort are joining the fellowship to hone their skills and develop new and enhanced digital literacy programs for adults.

 These professionals from North Carolina, Ohio, Oregon, Texas, and Utah work at nonprofits and social service agencies ranging from youth education and literacy organizations to public libraries, and more.
 Together they’re committed to empowering individuals and communities by helping them get online.

-A’Sarah has worked as a Network Administrator at the East Cleveland Public Library for the past two and a half-years.
-She earned her Bachelor’s Degree in Political Science with a focus on Criminal Justice from University of Akron.
+A’Sarah has worked as a Network Administrator at the East Cleveland Public Library for the past two and a half years.
+She earned her Bachelor’s Degree in Political Science with a focus on Criminal Justice from the University of Akron.
 She has a strong background in computers and has been interested in computers since childhood.
-An avid traveler, she’s been to Jamaica and Canada, and plans to soon visit Cancun and Thailand.
-She works closely with the community of East Cleveland to bridge the digital divide, and is passionate about digital inclusion because a barrier to digital literacy facing ECPL patrons is that the city of East Cleveland does not have a cable provider right now.
+An avid traveler, she’s been to Jamaica and Canada and plans to soon visit Cancun and Thailand.
+She works closely with the community of East Cleveland to bridge the digital divide and is passionate about digital inclusion because a barrier to digital literacy facing ECPL patrons is that the city of East Cleveland does not have a cable provider right now.
 Many of her students express how their lack of experience with computers makes them feel low and embarrassed, even in front of their own children.
 She always reassures them that while it may take time, they will learn everything they need to learn about technology.

 As manager of the rural Williams library branch in southern Oregon, Ellie works with volunteers to connect library patrons with the information and services they need.
 Ellie believes that access to information resources can be key to transforming a person’s life, but that people from diverse backgrounds experience a variety of barriers to accomplishing their goals.
 Breaking down these barriers in the digital realm is one way that Ellie works to reduce opportunity gaps faced by less privileged communities.
 Ellie earned a master’s degree in city planning from UC Berkeley and worked as a researcher and policy analyst at the Center for Labor Research and Education.
 When Ellie isn’t at the library, you can find her hunting down wild plants, practicing martial arts, running a nonprofit infoshop, or dreaming about becoming a children’s book illustrator.